arianitu/postgres-statefulset/config/README.md

 So, before starting to follow any instructions make sure you are inside the relevant pod (whose id you obtain by inspecting `watch microk8s kubectl get pods`) by running:

-`microk8s kubectl exec -it ipfs1-6d4ccbdd56-bqbkc`  -- please replace ipfs1 id with your own value.
+`microk8s kubectl exec -it ipfs1-6d4ccbdd56-bqbkc -- bash`  -- please replace ipfs1 id with your own value.

 You should ignore the presence of the elastos-smartweb-service folder inside the container, as this is there for convenience only in the other case.